Film and Media Studies

 FMS 265 Film in the Digital Age (4 Credits)

-Film, a dominant entertainment form in the twentieth century, faces sweeping changes in the twenty-first.
-Digital technologies are widely replacing film cameras and projectors, theatrical exhibition continues to decline as audiences watch movies on smaller and smaller screens, and the list of other entertainment forms competing for the public’s attention grows longer each year.
-Appropriating Peter Greenaway’s provocation, "Cinema is dead, long live cinema," this course will consider the challenge digital media present to film’s primacy, but also the ways in which film has survived and thrived during this and previous periods of dramatic technological change.
+Film, a dominant entertainment form in the twentieth century, has faced sweeping changes in the twenty-first.
+Digital technologies have widely replaced film cameras and projectors, theatrical exhibition continues to decline as audiences watch movies on ever-smaller screens, and the list of other entertainment forms competing for the public’s attention grows longer each year.
+Appropriating Peter Greenaway’s provocation, "Cinema is dead, long live cinema," this course considers the challenge digital media present to film’s primacy, but also the ways in which film has survived and thrived during this and previous periods of dramatic technological change.
 Prerequisite: FMS 150. {A}

 Fall, Spring, Variable